It will take a minute only and you can save upto 30%

 As more and more businesses become digital – cash payments are on the verge of becoming obsolete.
 Today everyone wants to pay via debit or credit card.
 People are less likely to carry money around in 2019 than a decade ago.
 The impact of debit and credit cards has made payments convenient and safer.
 With card payments every transaction goes through an authorisation process.
 As a customer, you are have the security in knowing that the right payment was made and you were not overcharged for the goods or services you have bought.
 It not only gives you peace of mind but also saves a lot of time.

 For businesses having a card machine or a PDQ card machine has become essential.
-By not having a PDQ machine you are not only limiting payment choices, but you are also losing out on potential customers.
+By not having one you are not only limiting payment choices, but you are also losing out on potential customers.

 If you have never used a credit card machine before, you might have questions about how it works, what kind of options you have and how much it costs.
 In this article we will be covering some of the frequent questions people new to card payments have.
 To begin with lets start with the basics…